-XIV.
-Regular Recreational Activities & Celebration: DBPL arranges recreational activities for its employees such as games and tournaments, and celebration program for various national & international days on humanitarian ground like Victory Day, Bengali New Year, International Mother Language day etc. Moreover, Picnic is arranged annually with all employees of Dutch-Bangla Pack Ltd. joining with their family members.
-This year's picnic was arranged on 19 March 2019 at Meghna Village resort.
-A total of 1250 persons including DBPL staff and their family members participated in the event.
-The total cost of 1.2 million BDT for organizing the program was borne by the company.
+XVII.
+Regular Recreational Activities & Celebration: DBPL arranges recreational activities for its employees such as games and tournaments, and celebration programs on various national & international days like Victory Day, Bengali New Year, International Mother Language day etc. Moreover, Picnic is arranged annually with all employees of Dutch-Bangla Pack Ltd. and their family members joining.
+In 2020, however, due to Covid-19 situation, all such celebrations with large numbers of people gathering were cancelled.
+Fortunately, the annual picnic was organized on 7 February 2020, before Covid-19 entered the country.
+This year's picnic was combined with a daylong boat trip down the Meghna River, one of the longest and widest rivers in Bangladesh, on a large passenger carrying ship that comfortably carried the 1200 participants.
+During the event the participating DBPL staff and their family members enjoyed recreational activities like games, quizzes, live music and cultural programs along with sumptuous food and scenic beauty of the riverway.
+The total cost of 1.4 million BDT for organizing the program was borne by the company.